-Large accelerated filer ☐ Accelerated filer ⊠
+Large accelerated filer \square Accelerated filer \boxtimes

-Non-accelerated filer Smaller reporting company Emerging growth company 0 00 ch company, indicate by check mark if the registrant has elected not to use the eccounting standards provided pursuant to Section 13(a) of the Exchange Act. extended transition period for complyin \Box g with Indicate by check ma Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 10, 2020, there corporation. were 17,076,858 outstanding shares of common stock, \$0.01 par value per sha re, of Cherry Hill Mortgage Investment :
+Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check ma rk whether the registrant is a shell company (as defined in Rule 12b-2 of the F exchange Act).
+Yes □ No ⊠ As of November 9, 2020, there were 17,076,858 outstanding shares of common stock, \$0.01 par value per share, of Cherry Hill Mortgage Investment Corporation.